"Nov. 13, 2012 -- Transcendental Meditation is good for the heart, according to a new study.

 Thrombotic Thrombocytopenic Purpura (TTP)

 TTP, sometimes fatal, has been reported following use of Plavix, sometimes after a short exposure ( < 2 weeks).
 TTP is a serious condition that requires urgent treatment including plasmapheresis (plasma exchange).
-It is characterized by thrombocytopenia, microangiopathic hemolytic anemia (schistocytes [fragmented RBCs] seen on peripheral smear), neurological findings, renal dysfunction, and fever [see ADVERSE REACTIONS].
+It is characterized by thrombocytopenia, microangiopathic hemolytic anemia (schistocytes [fragmented RBCs] seen on peripheral smear), neurological indings, renal dysfunction, and fever [see ADVERSE REACTIONS].

 Patient Counseling Information